 There will be led cycle rides to suit all levels of experience.

-For men training for ordination into the Triratna Buddhist Order.
+For men training for ordination into the Triratna Buddhist Order and Order Members.